ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 ~~Informal Get-Together for those already present.
 Meeting point is on top of the Oslo Opera House ([map](https://osm.org/go/0TuNJ2aUE--?way=810259696)), from where we will start exploring the city.~~
 > **ATTENTION!**
-> Canceled due to the expected weather (heavy rain and thunderstorm) incl. a severe weather warning
+> Canceled due to the expected weather: heavy rain and thunderstorm (incl. a severe weather warning).

 <hr/>